ethansilvas/basic-git-branching/README.md

     ![Same picture of conflicting cell but the top cell is marked with the delete cell button](/images/delete-cell.png)

     If you want to delete both cells, then check both "Delete cell" buttons.
-If you want to keep both cells, then you won't have to do anything!
+If you want to keep both cells, then just leave them alone and press the "Resolve conflict" button.

     Once you have decided what to do with these code blocks, mark this conflicted cell as completed by clicking the "Resolve conflict" button at the top right: